 Differences between the CEC Initiative and other MDH health-based guidance programs

-Prior to the Clean Water Fund, MDH was only able to develop human health-based guidances for contaminants that have already been found in groundwater in Minnesota.
-Through the CEC initiative, MDH takes a proactive approach to the protection of drinking water by considering contaminants that:
+Prior to the Clean Water Fund, MDH was only able to develop human health-based guidance for contaminants that have already been found in groundwater in Minnesota.
+The CEC initiative allows MDH to take a proactive approach to the protection of drinking water by considering contaminants that:

 - have been found in groundwater, surface water, or soil; or

 - have not been found in Minnesota, but have the potential to enter our waters.

 Additionally, this initiative provides information on how people are exposed to these contaminants.
 These differences separate the work of this initiative from MDH’s other guidance work and supplements existing work.